South African minister disciplined for 'lockdown lunch'

 Ndabeni-Abrahams has been leading government efforts to lower data prices and increase policy certainty in the telecoms sector, including via the licensing of high-demand spectrum.
 She is not the first government minister to break lockdown rules.
 New Zealand Health Minister David Clark drove his family to the beach during the lockdown there, and Scotland's chief medical officer stood down after breaching the lockdown by visiting her second home.

-DURBAN HOSPITAL South Africa has the most confirmed coronavirus cases in Africa, at 1,749, but that number is expected to rise as the government recently launched a mass testing drive.
+DURBAN HOSPITAL South Africa has the most confirmed coronavirus cases in Africa, at 1,845 with 18 deaths, but that number is expected to rise as the government recently launched a mass testing drive.

 "If there is anyone who should be held to account, we will not at any given time hesitate," Simelane-Zulu said.
 She added that the hospital was being closed down in phases and that the hospital would be quarantined once all patients had left.
 Trade union Hospersa echoed complaints from other unions that there was insufficient protective gear for health workers and called on its members to refuse to work if weren't properly protected.